Enriching lives through dance

 Entry onto the CAT programme is via audition only.
 Auditions are held annually, from March – June for entry onto the programme in September.
 The CAT audition is FREE to attend but an application form must be completed and submitted in order to reserve a place at the audition.

 Fees and Grants

 A place with the CAT can either be fully or partially funded by the Music and Dance Scheme, Department for Education.
 Grants are awarded based on mean-testing which looks at household income.
 Families who do not qualify for a grant will be required to pay the full fee.
 Please read our grant information sheet by clicking the link below for more information.

 Please read our FAQs regarding Swindon Dance Centre for Advanced Training.
-If we haven’t addressed you query please don’t hesitate to contact us email@example.com.
+If we haven’t addressed your query please don’t hesitate to contact us firstname.lastname@example.org.